When audiologist Sasha Benatar finished school, she didn’t think she’d soon be returning to talk to the next generation about ears!

 “It was an incredible feeling reflecting back.
 The kids ranged from six to seven, sweet little year ones.”

 The class had been learning about light and sound over the past few weeks.
-Sasha spoke about sound, how we hear, and how to protect our ears from damage caused by excessive noise exposure.
+Sasha spoke about sound, how we hear, and how to protect our ears for damage caused by excessive noise exposure.

 The class’s favourite part was holding dummy hearing aids and using pipe cleaners to demonstrate cilia hair cells.